greg-raven/hdc/_posts/2013-07-26-pickup-hits-kills-cyclist-in-phelan.md

 The driver of the pickup told CHP officers he was unable to avoid Abraham and was traveling approximately 60 miles per hour.
 The motorist was unharmed in the collision.

-Hunt said Abraham is a resident of Sunland in the San Fernando Valley, but the San Bernardino County Sheriff-Coroner’s report lists him as a Wrightwood resident.
+Hunt said Abraham is a resident of Sunland in the San Fernando Valley, but the San Bernardino County Sheriff-Coroner's report lists him as a Wrightwood resident.

 Hunt said Abraham was not wearing a helmet or reflectors and the bicycle did not have any lights.

-Abraham’s death is the second fatal collision in the Victor Valley this month involving a cyclist.
+Abraham's death is the second fatal collision in the Victor Valley this month involving a cyclist.

-According to the coroner’s report, an autopsy will be conducted to determine the exact cause of death.
+According to the coroner's report, an autopsy will be conducted to determine the exact cause of death.
 Hunt said CHP is currently investigating the collision.

 Anybody with information is asked to contact the CHP station at 760-241-1186, those wishing to remain anonymous can call 800-835-5247.